 Back in Melbourne, Margaret became an honorary physician from 1947-75 and a specialist physician from 1976-82 at the Royal Melbourne.
 She was also a consultant physician at the Queen Victoria Hospital for Women, vice-president of the Royal District Nursing Service and a member of their management committee for 18 years.
 In 1976, she was awarded the Order of the British Empire for services to medicine, a rare distinction in that era.

 In her so-called retirement, Margaret lived at ‘Karana’ in Walpole Street, Kew, supporting many causes and writing about her career and family history.
-Her works included Perspectives, cursory and clinical (1999), Marking Feminist Times (2006), A Williamstown Doctor (1997), George G Henderson’s Story (2000) and Steam Power and Survival (2000).
+Her works included Perspectives, cursory and clinical (1999), A Williamstown Doctor (1997) and George G Henderson’s Story (2000).

 Margaret died on 18 August, 2017, aged 101.
 A memorial service was held at the Chapel of Holy Trinity, University of Melbourne.